This post contains affiliate links.

 Fat: 1g

-While not completely fat-free, chickpeas are very low fat.
+While not completely fat-free, zucchini is very low fat.

 92% Daily Value of Vitamin C